Friday, October 4th, 8.00pm

 There has been a lot of work done in the past year to build an understanding of what climate change is going to mean for farmers and others on the Dingle Peninsula.
 We know that we must move away from using fossil fuels so how can we avail of the opportunities that this will present?
 Is it possible to both to save money and create employment and profitable businesses from these opportunities?

-Gas Networks Ireland ) Ireland’s journey to a low carbon economy has begun & natural gas is driving it forward.
-This year, Gas Networks Ireland is taking the next step on the journey, launching carbon neutral renewable gas.
-This new energy source will reduce our emissions, increase our energy independence & create a new source of jobs & income for rural communities & Irish farms.
+Gas Networks Ireland will chair the proceedings for the evening.
+Ireland’s journey to a low carbon economy has begun Gas Networks Ireland is driving forward carbon neutral renewable gas.
+This new energy source will reduce our emissions, increase our energy independence and create a new source of jobs and income for rural communities and Irish farms. www.gasnetworks.ie

-There will be plenty of time for questions & discussions between speakers & an information fair with relevant stallholders & tea/coffee in the adjacent room.
+There will be technology demonstrations, an information fair and tea/coffee and refreshments in the adjacent room.

-Please come at whatever time you can between 8:00pm & 10.00pm.
+Please come at whatever time you can between 8:00pm and 10.00pm.
 You will be very welcome.